Jallianwala Bagh Tragedy: PM Modi Leads Tributes to Massacre Victims, Says Their Sacrifice Inspires Us

 — Dharmendra Pradhan (@dpradhanbjp) April 13, 2023

-Calling it one of the most brutal and cold-blooded tragedy in the Indian history, Union Minister Hardeep Puri tweeted, “On the anniversary of one of history’s most brutal & cold blooded massacres, I join the nation in paying homage to the martyrs of Jallianwala Bagh.”
+Calling it one of the most brutal and cold-blooded tragedy in Indian history, Union Minister Hardeep Puri tweeted, “On the anniversary of one of history’s most brutal & cold-blooded massacres, I join the nation in paying homage to the martyrs of Jallianwala Bagh.”

 On the anniversary of one of history’s most brutal & cold blooded massacres, I join the nation in paying homage to the martyrs of Jallianwala Bagh.#jallianwalabagh pic.twitter.com/xtf0ht0yIU— Hardeep Singh Puri (@HardeepSPuri) April 13, 2023